-Rick Patrick (2nd from left) runs our 'Trading Post' selling 'sandpaper' Wally Fruin is incharge of the Club dvds and
+Rick Patrick (2nd from left) runs our 'Trading Post' selling 'sandpaper' We have a box of Club dvds and

 and other useful turning related items.
 Members can hire these for a nominal sum

 The aim of this page is to give some idea of a typical club evening.

 We meet on the third thursday of every month starting about 7.30 pm.
 After a welcome our chairman, John Bolt (below left) gives out any notices and introduced the evening's topic.
 Then there is an opportunity for any member to raise a query or give any other notices.